KeFangPsych/StatsReview/README.md

 # StatsReview
-A second brain that keeps all the stats knowledge I am reviewing (or learning)
+This a second brain of mine that keeps all the stats knowledge I am reviewing (or learning)

+I always have the fear of misuse of statistical models and have an admiration for understanding the "mathy" detail behind these models.
+So here are some notes I put together that delve into the details behind these models.
+However, this is by no means a mathematical guide on these topics.
+I am not officially trained in math or theoratical statistics, so these notes are just me trying my best to explain the math detail using both my own background in math.
+Feel free to let me know if anything is incorrect and I will be happy to make changes.
+Hppy learning! :)

 Review for Estimation Theory: